Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Introduction

 \section{Introduction}

 Over the past decade, researchers have increasingly turned to artificial intelligence (AI) and computational modeling to replicate or simulate animals' decision processes, referred to as imitation learning \citep{Cully_2015}.
 In this case, the goal is to train an agent to learn by observing and reproducing the animal's behavior in the same way as if the animals were experts.
 In particular, reinforcement learning (RL) frameworks have gained increasing attention as a way to describe how animals learn from trial and error, as an alternative to statistical models or simple heuristic rules.
-These RL models serve a dual purpose: they help biologists to understand how these animals learn to facilitate rule discovery \citep{wason1960failure} (i.e. policy modelisation) from real animal data experiments, and they can also be used to test ecological decisions in simulation.
-However, the state-of-the-art models have some difficulties in representing bee behaviors for some reasons: (1) some of them exclude the balance between contextual and non-contextual strategies in the decision process modeling.
-(2) These models overlook the archetypical mechanism in limited memory observable reinforcement learning (RL): we define here the {\it memory} of the animal by a parameter, $\tau$, that truncates the observation history to the $\tau$ most recent observations.
-This parameter needs to be optimized in the imitation learning.
+These RL models serve a dual purpose: they help biologists to understand how these animals learn to facilitate rule discovery \citep{wason1960failure} (i.e. policy modelisation) from real animal data experiments, and they make it possible to run virtual ecological interventions (for instance, simulating how bees that switch between policies would respond to guidance toward pesticide-free zones).
+However, existing imitation-learning and RL-based models still face major limitations when applied to bees for some reasons: (1) some of them exclude the balance between contextual and non-contextual strategies in the decision process modeling.
+(2) They overlook the archetypal mechanism of limited-memory learning ; we define here the {\it memory} of the animal by a parameter, $S\in\mathbb{N}^*$, that truncates the observation history to the $S$ most recent observations.
+This parameter needs to be learned in the imitation learning.
 (3) These models assume homogeneity among bees, although individuals may exhibit distinct behaviors and no explainability is given for each individual.
-In fact, some bees are able to understand the context information to limit the regret in their strategies, and some others do not \cite{giurfa2022insect}.
-The goal is then to provide a model that can explain and forecast the policy of each bee.
-This paper proposes a new algorithm to model bees behaviors focusing on contextual binary foraging tasks (scenarios with two alternatives in a Y-maze, with left vs. right choices, where the reward depends on a one-dimensional contextual information).
-We summarize key methodologies and show (1) how to identify the best $\tau$ window size, (2) how individuals vary according to their strategies, and (3) that by combining bandit RL algorithms with several similarity measures, we can forecast any individual's policy regardless of their specific skills.
-Our method is summarized in Fig. \ref{fig:global}.
-Our code is open-source and our data are openly available.\footnote{\url{https://github.com/emmanuelleclaeys/maya}}.
+(4) They require access to the full trial sequence and cannot operate online, making them unsuitable for sequential, real-time prediction of behavior.
+Some bees are able to understand the context information to limit the regret in their strategies, and some others do not \citep{giurfa2022insect}.
+Then, the overarching challenge is therefore to provide a model that can both explain and forecast the policy of each individual bee.